 Greenfield operator Rakuten launched commercial 5G services in late September 2020 in certain areas across six prefectures of the country.
-The service initially offered via Non-Stand Alone (NSA) 5G architecture, was available in parts of Tokyo, Kanagawa, Saitama, Hokkaido, Osaka and Hyogo.
-Rakuten Mobile's President Yoshihisa Yamada said that the operator is expecting the 5G to be available in Japan's all 47 prefectures by end-March 2021.
+The service, initially offered via Non-Stand Alone (NSA) 5G architecture, was available in parts of Tokyo, Kanagawa, Saitama, Hokkaido, Osaka and Hyogo.
+Rakuten Mobile's President Yoshihisa Yamada said that the operator was expecting the 5G network to be available in Japan's all 47 prefectures by end-March 2021, with a coverage of 70% of the population.
+The operator planned to cover 96% by summer 2021.
 Rakuten claims to have launched the world's first fully virtualized mobile network that uses lower-cost and more up-to-date cloud and software technologies.
 The operator expects to launch a Stand-Alone 5G network in the second quarter of 2021.